branprice/branprice/README.md

-Interested in ML with faces and brains
+Into using ML to look at brains and faces